This article was updated on March 16, 2018.

 Over the course of 2017, as revelations unfolded about the investigation into President’s Trump’s 2016 campaign and any connections to Russian actors, we compiled a lengthy timeline of what we had learned.
 It was built on an understanding of the state of play and was necessarily refined multiple times as we learned more.
 Originally created in May, it ended with the appointment of Robert S. Mueller III as special counsel investigating Russian meddling.

 Given those limitations, we’ve decided to overhaul it, extending what we know about the Mueller investigation and including newly relevant dates and information.
 Ideally, this structure will allow for better expansion as needed moving forward.
-We’ve also added color-coding to the names of central players, which hopefully will aid in scanning the list for information related to particular people.

 Many — or probably most — of the items on this timeline will prove to be unimportant or coincidental.
 For those hoping to get a broad sense of the investigation that’s underway, though, we hope it’s informative.